-Most participants focus only on the physical aspect of stretching without a proper alignment which can lead to a lack of results and injuries.
+Most yoga class participants focus only on the physical aspect of stretching without a proper alignment which can lead to poor movements and injuries.

 Dr. Stuart McGill, professor of spine biomechanics at the University of Waterloo in Canada, has stated that, “static stretching deadens the muscle from a neural perspective – diminishing the stretch reflex and reducing peak strength and power.
 On the other hand, “active flexibility” facilitates muscle contraction and wakens the neural system”.

-If you feel tight and need to stretch regularly it means that this may be an indication that your body has muscle and joint imbalances.
+If you feel tight and need to stretch regularly it may be an indication that your body has muscle and joint imbalances.
 Stretching might provide temporary relief, and it will not address the problem of poor alignment and can lead to a further dysfunction.

-The existing Yoga and Pilates programs follow the footsteps of the mainstream fitness and they don’t include dynamic movements required for daily life outside the gym how to properly bend, carry, walk, sit down and get up.
+The existing Yoga and Pilates programs follow the footsteps of the mainstream fitness and they don’t include dynamic movements required for daily life outside the gym such as bending, carrying, walking and others.

-A typical Yoga and Pilates instructor does not have a complete knowledge of the functional anatomy and kinesiology and they cannot help their students to develop a scientifically sound functional movement.
+A typical Yoga and Pilates instructor does not have a complete knowledge of the functional anatomy and they cannot help their students to develop a scientifically sound functional movement.

 One of the major problems that affect all populations is the ability to walk with age.
-Yoga and Pilates do not address this problem.
-On the contrary, functional yoga offers concepts and instructions how to improve the walking gait to prevent losing the ability to walk in the long-term.
+Functional Flexibility offers concepts and instructions how to improve the walking gait to prevent losing the ability to walk in the long-term.